junxit/us-congress-bills-110/metadata.md

 - 2007-03-21 — Introduced in Senate
 - 2007-03-21 — Referred to the Committee on Agriculture, Nutrition, and Forestry. (text of measure as introduced: CR S3532)
+- 2007-03-28 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S4078; text as passed Senate: CR S4078)
+- 2007-03-28 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S4078; text as passed Senate: CR S4078)
+- 2007-03-28 — Senate Committee on Agriculture, Nutrition, and Forestry discharged by Unanimous Consent.
+- 2007-03-28 — Senate Committee on Agriculture, Nutrition, and Forestry discharged by Unanimous Consent.